Who can use this capability

 Click on a cell containing a value or formula that you want to copy into adjacent cells.

 Hover the mouse over the lower-right corner of the cell—the insertion point should change to a cross hair.

 Click-and-drag the lower-right corner towards any other adjacent cells.

 You’ll see a dotted border around each cell that will be affected when you release the click.

 Release the click to fill all of the bordered cells with the value, or formula, from the initial cell.

 To use drag-fill on non-consecutive cells, first apply a filter to the sheet.
-For more information about using filters, see Using Filters to Show or Hide Sheet Data.
+Learn more about using filters to show or hide sheet data.